BlockscapeNetwork/signctrl/README.md

 SignCTRL is a high availability solution for Tendermint that enables the creation of a highly available, self-managing set of validators that uses the blockchain itself as a perfectly synchronous communication line for double-signing protection.

-> :warning: Be mindful of key security as SignCTRL currently only supports Tendermint's file-based signer.
-Make sure to properly secure your validator instance from unauthorized access.
+> :warning: SignCTRL is still beta-software and not considered production-ready software.
+Use at your own risk.

 ## Why SignCTRL?